johnwcowan/CharSplit/README.md

 separated by the middle dot character `·`.

-Each word is split as many times as possible based on the file <dict>, which contains German words one per line (comment lines beginning with # are allowed).
+Each word is split as many times as possible based on the file <dict>, which contains German or Dutch words one per line (comment lines beginning with # are allowed).

 The name of the default dictionary is in the file `doc_config.py`.